-The primary outcomes were hospital mortality and time to progress to mortality.
-Secondary a cutoff recommended as a treatment target in critically ill patients and a definition of hyperglycemia in non-critically ill hospitalized patients .
+Main predictor of interest was hyperglycemia defined as at least one BG value ≥7.78 mmol/L - a cutoff recommended as a treatment target in critically ill patients [15] and a definition of hyperglycemia in non-critically ill hospitalized patients [16].
 To examine the use of hyperglycemia as an early predictor of adverse outcomes, we also considered occurrence of hyperglycemia within the first 24 hours (HG24) and 48 hours (HG48) of admission.
 BG values were retrospectively derived from the database and represented a mixture of fasting and non-fasting measurements and venous and capillary sources.
-Detailed information collected on sociodemographics, presenting symptoms, comorbidities, laboratory investigations, history of medications and substance use from the electronic health records.
-Severity of illness at admission was quantified using the qSOFA score that combines information from respiratory rate, systolic blood pressure and mental status into a single metric.
+Detailed information collected on socio-demographics, presenting symptoms, comorbidities, laboratory investigations, history of medications and substance use from the electronic health records.
+Severity of illness at admission was quantified using the qSOFA score that combines information from respiratory rate, systolic blood pressure and mental status into a single metric.[17]